Ken-DT/analyze-nutritional/README.md

 ## Credits

-This project was created as part of a web development course.
+This project was created as part of a Javascript Fundamentals class at CanCode  Communities.
 It is designed to demonstrate the use of asynchronous API calls, form handling, and dynamic content generation in a web application.

 ## License